 - if your over-deduction is significant

 - you have no overdue amounts owing (arrears).

-- leave it on your loan account
+- Leave it on your student loan (to help pay it off faster).

-- transfer them to your KiwiSaver.
+- Transfer the amount to your KiwiSaver.